M0d-4/Cool-Lock/README.md

 Apk Mirror

 ⚠️ Disclaimer
-This application, Badlock, is an independent, fan-made project and is not affiliated with, endorsed, or sponsored by Samsung or APKMirror in any way.
+This application, Cool-Lock, is an independent, fan-made project and is not affiliated with, endorsed, or sponsored by Samsung or APKMirror in any way.

 All Good Lock module names, icons, and related trademarks are the property of Samsung Electronics Co., Ltd.